NBS5000/teamProfile/README.md

 You can view the Github repo here [HERE](https://github.com/NBS5000/teamProfile/)

+The link to view the tests being run is [HERE](https://watch.screencastify.com/v/SC0GixyMuqGo2zw5f6fq)

+The link to view the CLI application being run is [HERE](https://watch.screencastify.com/v/00js9XGYIxH9jJgfWWBa)

 Alternatively, here is a screenshot:

 > ![Screenshot of Team Profile CLI](./assets/images/screen.png "Screenshot of Team Profile CLI")